alchemyplatform/create-web3-dapp/.github/README.md

 ### Get Started Immediately

 You **don’t** need to install or configure tools like Rainbowkit, Phantom connect, Hardhat, or Anchor<br>
-They will be automatically added and preconfigured so that you can focus on the code.
+They will be automatically added and preconfigured for you to focus on the code.

-Create a project, and you’re good to go.
+Create a new project, and you’re good to go.

 ## Creating an App